jhustata/basic/_sources/hw7.md

 # Homework 7

-**NOTE:** The figures you are going to "replicate" may have been produced using a different dataset and version of Stata.
-As such, it is ok to have different `calender years` in your figures or different `peak_PRA` national averages.
-However, you can make your Stata 18 behave like earlier versions by embracing Stata version ambiguity using the `c(os)` system macro. **See below**
+**NOTE:** The figures you are going to "replicate" have a "Classic" Stata look.
+However, Stata made some drastic changes in the Spring of 2023 with the release of Stata 18.
+You'll get full points if your `.do` file script reproduces these color formats regardless of the Stata version running on our computers.
+Embrace Stata version, `c(os)`, ambiguity! **See below**

 ```stata
 global repo https://github.com/jhustata/basic/raw/main/